top of page

 What to expect at Celebrate & Create?

-• With Celebrate & Create, you’ll be part of a community where children can create while learning and discussing new topics together.
-Children are able to interact by commenting and asking questions.
+• With Celebrate & Create, you’ll be part of a community where children can create while learning about new topics together.
+Children are able to voluntarily interact by commenting and asking questions as well as showing off their craft projects.

 • Our events create a safe space for children to make their voices heard by expressing their opinions on different topics.